-The world has made tremendous progress toward recognizing LGBTIQ families, but the work isn't done.
-There are still countries where families are denied recognition, where partners are treated as legal strangers, and where children can be separated from their parents simply because of who they love.
+Some parts of the world have made tremendous progress toward recognizing LGBTIQ families, but the work isn't done.
+In most countries, diverse families are denied recognition and partners are treated as legal strangers, while in some countries, intersex and nonbinary people cannot legally marry anyone, and children can be separated from their parents simply because of who they love.

 The right to family is a human right.
-By standing together, advocating for change, and refusing to accept inequality, we can build a future where every family-regardless of identity-receives the dignity, protection, and recognition it deserves.
+By standing together, advocating for change, and refusing to accept inequality, we can build a future where every family-regardless of sex characteristics, gender identity or expression, sexual orientation, or nationality-receives the dignity, protection, and recognition it deserves.